Surface lure

-Topwater lures come in several different styles that produce action through different movements as it is being reeled.
-Most topwater lures have lighter specific gravity than water and tend to float on or just below the surface, but others are sinking lures that must be reeled upwards rapidly towards the surface to produce the intended action.
+Like other types of fishing lures, topwater lures produce enticing actions through passive movements when being reeled through water.
+They come in several different shapes and dynamic styles, and most topwater lures have lighter specific gravity than water and tend to float on or just below the surface, but others are sinking (heavier than water) lures that must be reeled rapidly upwards towards the surface to produce the intended action.